Start your day with savings on the Nespresso VertuoPlus at Amazon

-Choose between four different machines: For $114.99 (the lowest ever price), two feature a built-in Aeroccino, which whips up hot or cold milk froth for your coffees and heats milk for your lattes and cappuccinos, whereas the other two, at another all-time low price of $99.99, don't.
-But all the models on sale are able to accommodate five different cup sizes and come with a bundle of best-selling Nespresso capsules, so you can test out a few different flavors.
+Choose from four machines: For $114.99 (the lowest price ever), two models feature a built-in Aeroccino, which whips up hot or cold milk froth for your coffees and heats milk for your lattes and cappuccinos.
+The other two, at another all-time low price of $99.99, don't.
+But all the models on sale are able to accommodate five cup sizes and come with a bundle of best-selling Nespresso capsules, so you can test out a few different flavors.

-Nespresso machines utilize one-touch brewing, so making coffee has never been simpler—or smarter.
+Nespresso machines utilize one-touch brewing, so making coffee has never been simpler — or smarter.
 That's because the VertuoPlus uses an intelligent extraction system that recognizes each individual capsule, thanks to a barcode on its rim, and automatically adjusts the settings for an ideal blend-specific result.

 Note: The prices above reflect the retailer's listed price at the time of publication.